chiagia/Projects/README.md

 🌼 Flowers dataset $\rightarrow$ I use data augmentation techniques to solve an overfitting problem in a simple CNN.

 📸​ Photos and videos $\rightarrow$ I use the pre-trained YOLO model (v8 nano) to perform object detection and classification on photos and videos.
+Unfortunately, only the results on the pictures are shown (because of the limitations on the sizes of the files that can be uploaded).